 We have not adopted a policy that expressly prohibits our directors, executive officers, security holders or affiliates from having a direct or indirect pecuniary or financial interest in any investment to be acquired or disposed of by us or in any transaction to which we are a party or have an interest.
 In fact, we may enter into a business combination with a target business that is affiliated with our sponsor, our directors or executive officers, although we do not intend to do so.
 Nor do we have a policy that expressly prohibits any such persons from engaging for their own account in business activities of the types conducted by us.
 Accordingly, such persons or entities may have a conflict between their interests and ours.
-The personal and financial interests of our officers and directors may influence their motivation in timely identifying and selecting a target business and completing a business combination.
-Consequently, our directors' and officers' discretion in identifying and selecting a suitable target business may result in a conflict of interest when determining whether the terms, conditions and timing of a particular business combination are appropriate and in our stockholders' best interest.
+The personal and financial interests of our officers and directors may influence their motivation in timely identifying and selecting a target business may result in a conflict of interest when determining whether the terms, conditions and timing of a particular business combination are appropriate and in our stockholders' best interest.
 If this were the case, it would be a breach of their fiduciary duties to us as a matter of Delaware law and we or our stockholders might have a claim against such individuals for infringing on our stockholders' rights.
 However, we might not ultimately be successful in any claim we may make against them for such reason.